 - Mr. Hassane Cisse, Former Director, Governance and Inclusive Institutions, Governance Global Practice, World Bank

 - H.E.
-Mehmet Hasan Göğüş, Ambassador, former Deputy Undersecretary of the Ministry of Foreign Affairs
+Mehmet Hasan Göğüş, Ambassador, former Deputy Undersecretary of the Ministry of Foreign Affairs of Turkey

 IDLO was established as an intergovernmental organization in 1988 by an international treaty – the Agreement for the Establishment of the International Development Law Organization (“Establishment Agreement”).
 The full text of the Establishment Agreement is available here: English | French | Spanish